Chair, 2014-15: Jean Porterfield, evolutionary genetics, molecular ecology

 The ever-broadening nature of biology requires diversely-trained and inquisitive biologists.
 The biology major has the dual mission of introducing students to the information and technological tools of various disciplines of biology while instilling the confidence to critically assess a biological phenomenon and to design and carry out an appropriate research program.
 To that end, the biology major provides the necessary content and instrument training while students practice the art of scientific inquiry.
 Opportunities for interdisciplinary work abound.
 Biology majors are encouraged to participate in research with faculty, off-campus programs in biology, in departmental seminars and social activities.

 All students majoring in biology complete eight biology courses and a year of chemistry (Chemistry 121, 123, 126; or Chemistry 125, 126; or Chemistry/Biology 125, 126).
-In April 2013, the Biology Department implemented curriculum revisions that changed the biology major requirements; the chemistry requirement remains the same.
-Students in the Class of 2017 will complete the new major, while students in the classes of 2014, 2015, and 2016 have the option of completing either major; requirements for both majors are provided below.
+Students in the class of 2017 and beyond will complete the current major, while students in the classes of 2015 and 2016 have the option of completing either the current major or the previous major; requirements for both majors are provided below.

 The biology major begins with Biology 150: Evolutionary Foundations of Biodiversity.
-This course establishes the evolutionary and genetic foundations of life's biodiversity, and establishes the laboratory and scientific communication skills upon which subsequent courses build.
-Students planning to major in biology should take this foundation course first; students who decide to switch to a biology major should take this foundation course at the time of their major decision.
+This course explores the evolutionary and genetic foundations of life's biodiversity, and establishes the laboratory and scientific communication skills upon which subsequent courses build.
+Students planning to major in biology should take this foundation course first; students who decide to switch to a biology major should take this foundation course at the time of deciding their major.

 Students must take one course from each of the four core categories.
 Please consult the course descriptions for which courses count towards each course category.

 Ecology.
 Ecology is the study of the interactions between organisms and their environments.
-These interactions are studied at a variety of scales or levels of biological organization from individuals to populations, communities, ecosystems, landscapes, and the entire biosphere.
+These interactions are studied at levels of biological organization from individuals to populations, communities, ecosystems, landscapes, and the entire biosphere.
 Through ecology, students can better understand interconnections in the natural world, and become more aware of their role in sustaining the biodiversity and ecosystem services that benefit all life on earth.

 Cell Biology.
-Cells are the basic units of life, and understanding the structure and function of cells, their organelles, and their processes is central to understanding modern biology.
+Cells are the basic units of life, and understanding the structure and function of cells, and how they are studied, is central to understanding modern biology.
 Through a course in this category, students will obtain a comprehensive overview of cellular structure and function, for example cellular compartments, macromolecular structures, and life processes such as energy and material flux, cell division, and control mechanisms.

 - Comparative Organismal Biology.
 Courses in this category study life at the tissue, organ system, and individual levels of organization.
 Students will broaden their knowledge of a group of organisms (e.g., plants) or of a universal biological phenomenon (e.g., reproduction).
 Courses in this category approach the content through comparisons across multiple taxa.